 Peaches can ripen on the counter, but, honestly, peaches are most flavorful and have the highest sugar content when they are allowed to fully ripen on the tree.
 A peach is ready for picking when the fruit’s skin turns yellow and the flesh gives a little when you touch it (similar to a tomato).

 Picking peaches is easy – hold the fruit in the palm of your hand and give it a gentle tug while twisting.
 If it is truly ripe, the peach will come off the tree very easily.
+You’ll be grateful you let it ripen on the tree.

 How to Store & Preserve Peaches